 - Wear sunscreen!
 Most individuals only apply about half the amount of sunscreen recommended by the manufacturer, and as a result, we only receive about half the protective benefit advertised by the SPF rating.
 To remedy this, I recommend using a product of at least SPF 30, but preferably SPF 50, and reapplying about every 80 minutes.
 Additionally, sunscreen should be applied 20 minutes before going out in the sun.

 It’s too late.
 I’m sunburned.
-What do I do now?
+What now?

 If you do obtain a sunburn, you can expect two to three unpleasant days of redness and pain.
 Some of this discomfort can be relieved by taking an NSAID or antihistamine, and/or using a mild potency topical steroid or other soothing over-the-counter topical product.